 Steam burns hurt.
 Like really, really hurt.
-The small mark on my left forearm begs the question every day: Maurizio, was it really worth it?
+The small mark on my left forearm begs the question every day: Maurizio, was it worth it?

 But before we talk about my new baking badge of honor, let’s concentrate on overcoming the challenges of baking good bread at home.
-While many of these challenges present themselves early on in the two-day process (fermentation, flour selection, mixing, shaping, and so on), there is that key component at the end of this whole ordered procession: baking with steam in a high-temperature home oven.
+While many of these challenges present themselves early on in the two-day process (fermentation, flour selection, mixing, shaping, and so on), there is that crucial component at the end of this whole ordered procession: baking with steam in a high-temperature home oven.

 For your bread to rise to its potential that outer, taut skin on your loaf needs to be able to expand and stretch before hardening off.
 Steam in the oven, and subsequently on the surface of your loaves, helps keep that skin pliable and stretchy during baking.
-If your dough dries and cooks too quickly on the exterior, the interior force generated by yeast/bacteria rapidly consuming food at high temperature will be dampened and never cause enough rise to attain that awesome open crumb, that fantastic fissure on top and that nice gringe that makes us grin.
+If your dough dries and cooks too quickly on the exterior, the interior force generated by yeast/bacteria rapidly consuming food at high temperature will be dampened and never cause enough rise to attain that excellent open crumb, that fantastic fissure on top and that nice gringe that makes us grin.

 Tools for Steaming Home Oven

 We first need to have the right set of tools for the job.
 Let’s go over a few more additions to our home-baking arsenal: